 About 5% of the population has some form of colorblindness (red/green being the most common which is why you should always avoid having red and green together on your figure).
 This excellent website Coloring for Colorblindness lets you check your color schemes to see how they will be viewed for those who are colorblind.

-The figure below shows how the first four default cleanplots colors ("true") look to individuals with various types of colorblindness.
+The figure below shows how the first six default cleanplots colors ("true") look to individuals with various types of colorblindness.
 As the figure illustrates, the colors have been chosen because they are easily distinguishable across all types of colorblindness.
+Color cannot be reliably used to distinguish more than six colors for the whole population; if you have more aspects of the graph, always include additional varying markers, line patterns, or other differentiators. cleanplots automates this.

 This section illustrates default choices of some common plots using cleanplots (on the left) vs Stata's default graphics scheme (s2color; on the right).
 Note I recommend more polished figures for use in papers; these are only meant to illustrate the difference in the default choices.